🌐 Language

 pip install -e .

-Please download COCO dataset and place it in data/coco
+Please download the COCO dataset and place it in data/coco

 We will download the exact SAM2 checkpoints used in the paper.
 (Note, however, that SAM2.1 checkpoints are already available and might perform better.)